albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter2/Reynolds_number.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8V6kc0PQa14" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Low Reynolds number flows are important in many biological applications: the flow of blood, the swimming motion of bacteria and so on.
-High Reynolds number is important in many geophysical situations, particularly in ocean and atmospheric dynamics at the right scales.
+High Reynolds number is the domain of highly turbulent motion.

 What $U$ and $L$ means takes a little thought.
 For example, if the flow has features at a range of spatial scales, those features have different characteristic Reynolds numbers attached.
-In the flow past a cylindr we looked at earlier, the Reynolds number is high far from the cyliner, particularly in the turbulent wake behind the cyliner, while it is low in the thin layer close to the boundary where the boundary conditions set the velocity to zero.
-Thus in the ocean, turbulent behavior sets in the $\sim few \times 100$ km "mesoscale" and below.
+In the flow past a cylinder we looked at earlier, the Reynolds number is high far from the cylinder, particularly in the turbulent wake behind the cylinder, while it is low in the thin layer close to the boundary where the boundary conditions set the velocity to zero.

+Fluids in more complicated situations are controlled by a wider variety of dimensionless numbers.
+For example, on a sphere rotating witn angular frequency $\Omega$, at latitude
+$\phi$, the vertical projection of the angular velocity is $f = \Omega \sin\phi$, and the *Rossby number* is $Ro = U/L f$.
+In the ocean, $Ro \sim 1$ is he boundaty between quasi-two-dimensional *mesoscale* turbulence between $(few) \times 10$ and $(few)\times 100$ km, and more three-dimensional *submesoscale* turbulence (where vertical velocities become important) at $\lesssim (few)\times 10$km.

 ![mesoscale](Mesoscale-eddies.jpeg "mesoscale eddies near the Gulf stream")